 Welcome to our page.
 We hope you enjoy looking at our photos and video clips as much as we do!
-Please click on Term 1 yellow star to see more!
+Please click on Term 1 and Term 2 yellow stars to see more!
 Thank you.

 THINKING SKILLS AND PERSONAL CAPABILITIES

-Our January word of the month is ‘Forgiveness’.
+Our March word of the month is ‘Trust’.